jam1015/evil-god-toggle/README.md

 **Return Value:** `nil`

 **Description:** If invoked from the minibuffer, signals a user error.
-Otherwise, toggles God mode on or off: if currently in God state, calls `evil-god-toggle-execute-in-god-off-state`; otherwise calls `evil-god-toggle-execute-in-god-state`.
+Otherwise, toggles God on or off: if currently in God state, calls `evil-god-toggle-execute-in-god-off-state`; otherwise calls `evil-god-toggle-execute-in-god-state`.
 Preserves any active visual region according to `evil-god-toggle-persist-visual`.

-**Intended Purpose:** A single flip-flop entry point to switch seamlessly between Evil and God modes.
+**Intended Purpose:** A single flip-flop entry point to switch seamlessly between Evil and God.
 Should be bound to `god` and `god-off` states.

 ### `evil-god-toggle-execute-in-god-state`